Funny 115 - The Third One

 bored and she wanted to get back to Ponderosa.
 I think it

-was because the final Tribal Council was going on too long, and it
+was because the final Tribal Council was going on too long,

 was taking away from her valuable drinking time.